jedisct1/EtchDNS/README.md

 ## Overview

 EtchDNS acts as an intermediary between your clients and upstream DNS servers, adding key features like caching, load balancing, and security filtering.
-It's designed to be fast, reliable, and configurable, with support for both traditional DNS protocols and modern DNS-over-HTTPS (DoH).
+It's designed to be fast, reliable, and configurable, with support for both traditional DNS protocols and DNS-over-HTTP.

 ### Common Use Cases

 - **Secondary DNS Server**: Quickly set up a secondary DNS server by setting `authoritative_dns = true` and pointing to your primary DNS servers as upstreams (no zone transfers required)
 - **DNS Accelerator**: Place EtchDNS in front of recursive DNS servers to add caching, load balancing, and protection
 - **Security Filter**: Use domain filtering to control which DNS queries are permitted
-- **DoH Gateway**: Provide DNS-over-HTTPS for clients while using standard DNS for upstream servers
+- **DoH Gateway**: Provide DNS-over-HTTP for clients while using standard DNS for upstream servers

 ## Features